 - 1 C + 2 Tbsp all-purpose flour plus a little more for kneading

-- 1 large egg
+- 1 large egg beaten

 - 1 Tbsp unsalted butter melted

-- pinch of salt
+- pinch of sea salt

-- 1 - 1 ½ C oil for frying
+- 1 - 1 ½ C oil for frying peanut or grapeseed

-- 1 batch Matcha Milk Jam recipe linked
+- 1 batch Matcha Milk Jam

 - 3 Tbsp freeze-dried strawberries

-- 1 C icing sugar
+- 1 C icing sugar sifted

-- 2 Tbsp milk
+- 2 Tbsp milk of your choice

 - Transfer dough to a lightly floured work surface and knead until smooth and elastic.
 You may need to add additional flour so it isn't too sticky.

 - Prepare a baking sheet by dusting it with flour.
 Cut out parchment squares of about 4" by 4" and place them on the baking sheet.

-- Cut out rounds using a 2 ½" round cookie cutter, or you can use mason jar lids as an alternative.
-Place each dough round onto the floured parchment squares.
-Cover with a tea towel and let rise for another 15 minutes.
+- Cut out rounds of dough using a 2 ½" round cookie cutter, or you can use mason jar lids as an alternative.
+Place each dough round onto a floured parchment square.
+Cover with a tea towel and let the dough rise for another 15-20 minutes, until slightly puffy.

 - Carefully (do not deflate dough) pick up parchment square with dough and gently place it into the oil.
 Fry until golden, about 40 seconds per side.

-- Prepare a pastry bag with a large piping tip.
-Fill pastry bag with matcha milk jam.
+- Prepare a pastry bag with a large plain piping tip.

 - Fit the pastry tip into the hole and pipe about 2 teaspoons of matcha milk jam into the doughnut.